 Spot Treatment Products

-Sometimes, despite our best efforts, a stronger cleaning product is needed to fully remove the stain.
+Sometimes, despite our best efforts, a stronger carpet cleaning product is needed to remove the stain fully.
 There are many spot treatment products available on the market.
-Check out my reviews of the following brands, and see which one will work best for you:
+Check out these reviews of the following brands, and see which one will work best for you.